This topic has been updated with 2016 Census data for all areas. What's this?

-Analysis of household income levels in Brookfield in 2011 compared to City of Melton shows that there was a similar proportion of high income households (those earning $2,500 per week or more) as well as a similar proportion of low income households (those earning less than $650 per week).
+Analysis of household income levels in Brookfield in 2016 compared to City of Melton shows that there was a smaller proportion of high income households (those earning $2,500 per week or more) and a higher proportion of low income households (those earning less than $650 per week).

-The major difference between the household incomes of Brookfield and City of Melton is:
+The major differences between the household incomes of Brookfield and City of Melton were:

 - A larger percentage of households who earned $1,250 - $1,499 (10.0% compared to 8.5%)

 - A larger percentage of households who earned $650 - $799 (7.7% compared to 6.3%)